 Prepare Your Hair

-Address Any Issues with Your Scalp
+1. Address Any Issues With Your Scalp

-A healthy scalp is a prerequisite to getting 360 waves, which is why you need to make sure your hair and scalp are in optimal condition.
+A healthy scalp is a prerequisite for getting 360 waves, which is why you need to make sure your hair and scalp are in optimal condition.
 You should address any issues such as dandruff or dry scalp before starting.
 Many over-the-counter scalp shampoos can help eliminate these problems.

 You’re also going to want to make sure your hair is healthy.

-Get A Haircut
+2. Get a Haircut

-Another part of creating the perfect canvas is getting the right haircut.
-Go to your barber, tell him you’re trying to get waves and ask for a short cut.
+Another part of creating the perfect canvas for your waves is having short hair.
+Go to your barber, tell them you’re trying to get waves, and ask for a short cut.

 A good rule of thumb is that you should have a close cut, but it shouldn’t be short enough to see your scalp.
-We also recommend getting an edge up since it enhances the wave style when they appear.
+We also recommend getting an edge up since it enhances the wave style when the waves appear.

-Be Ready to Commit
+3. Get Ready to Commit

 Train Your Waves